inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## CI workflow

 At push/pull request into `app_python`, workflow starts via github actions.
 It runs dependencies check, linter and tests of the project.
-Moreover, the docker image is built and pushed into the Dockerhub
+Moreover, the docker image is built and pushed into the Dockerhub.